Table of Contents

 The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
 It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
 Rather than rely on hardware to deliver high-availability, the library itself is designed to detect and handle failures at the application layer, so delivering a highly-available service on top of a cluster of computers, each of which may be prone to failures.

 In just four sentences, they've hit all the high points, largely by drawing on the reader's prior knowledge.
-That's an important point: it's okay to assume a minimally informed reader with a baseline level of preparedness.
+That's an important point: it's okay to assume a minimally informed reader with a baseline level of technical preparedness.
 A reader who doesn't know what "clusters" and "high-availability" mean in this context probably can't make much use of Hadoop anyway, so there's no point writing for a reader who knows any less than that.
-The phrase "designed to detect and handle failures at the application layer" will stand out to engineers who have experience with large-scale computing clusters—when they see those words, they'll know that the people behind Hadoop understand that world, and will thus be more willing to give Hadoop consideration.
+The phrase "designed to detect and handle failures at the application layer" will stand out to engineers who have experience with large-scale computing clusters — when they see those words, they'll know that the people behind Hadoop understand that world, and the first-time visitor will thus be likely to give Hadoop further consideration.

 Those who remain interested after reading the mission statement will next want to see more details, perhaps some user or developer documentation, and eventually will want to download something.
 But before any of that, they'll need to be sure it's open source.

 Please don't make this mistake.
 Such an omission can lose many potential developers and users.
-State up front, right below the mission statement, that the project is "free software" or "open source software", and give the exact license.
-A quick guide to choosing a license is given in the section called “Choosing a License and Applying It” later in this chapter, and licensing issues are discussed in detail in Chapter 10, Licenses, Copyrights, and Patents.
+State up front, in or near the mission statement, that the project is "free software" or "open source software", and give the exact license.
+A quick guide to choosing a license is given in the section called “Choosing a License and Applying It”, and licensing issues are discussed in detail in Chapter 9, Legal Matters: Licenses, Copyrights, Trademarks and Patents.

-By this point, our hypothetical visitor has determined—probably in a minute or less—that she's interested in spending, say, at least five more minutes investigating this project.
-The next sections describe what she should encounter in that five minutes.
+By this point, our hypothetical visitor has determined — probably in a minute or less — that she's interested in spending, say, at least five more minutes investigating this project.
+The next sections describe what she should encounter in those five minutes.

 There should be a brief list of the features the software supports (if something isn't completed yet, you can still list it, but put "planned" or "in progress" next to it), and the kind of computing environment required to run the software.
 Think of the features/requirements list as what you would give to someone asking for a quick summary of the software.
 It is often just a logical expansion of the mission statement.
 For example, the mission statement might say: